BillyBadBoy/lam/docs/SimpleRecursion.md

 Fact = λ n .
 IfThenElse (IsZero n) One (Mult n (Fact (Pred n)))
                                                 ^^^^
 ````
 This is simply recursive because `Fact`'s body includes a reference to `Fact`.
 To convert this to a raw lambda expression each reference (`IfThenElse`, `IsZero` etc) is replaced by its definition.
 This is straightforward except for `Fact`because its definition includes a reference to `Fact`.
-We would therefore be stuck in a loop - forever replacing a reference to `Fact` by its defintion, only to discover that we have introduced yet another reference to `Fact`.
+We would therefore be stuck in a loop - forever replacing a reference to `Fact` by its definition, only to discover that we have introduced yet another reference to `Fact`.

 The solution is to re-formulate the definition of `Fact` and use the Y-combinator.